CoreyMLawrence/Comfort-Airlines/github/README.md

 considered a part of the project.

 # Running the Project
-First, install all project dependencies using `pip3 install -r requirements.txt`.
+First, change to the `github` subdirectory.
+Then, install all project dependencies using `pip3 install -r requirements.txt`.
 Then, run the project with `python3 src/main.py`.
 If you do not have Python 3.10+ installed, you will need to install it from the [Official Python Downloads](https://www.python.org/downloads/) page.
 After the program finishes, there will be 5 reports generated in the `reports` folder.
 See the table below for contents